Let's Hear It For Florence Pugh's Makeup At The Venice Film Festival

-If you're here for tea: there's rumor of an on-set feud, a very tense red carpet, and apparently, Harry Styles spit on Chris Pine?
+If you're here for tea: there's rumour of an on-set feud, a very tense red carpet, and apparently, Harry Styles spit on Chris Pine?
+(Pine insists he didn’t, btw.)
 One thing out of Venice that appears the opposite of chaotic, instead, elegant, graceful and demure: Florence Pugh.
 Here, we're breaking down her full beauty look, if for no other reason than her brows look laminated and her lips are the perfect shade of mauve pink — and we can actually verify the makeup.
 (Spitgate?
 We may never know what happened.)

 Advertisement